Racial views of Donald Trump: "Rat and rodent infested mess"

 On July 27, 2019, Trump used Twitter to criticize Representative Elijah Cummings, the Maryland district he represented, and the city of Baltimore.
 Cummings, since deceased, was Chairman of the House Oversight Committee, which was heading investigations of the Trump administration, including of its migrant detentions.
 The district Cummings represented is over 50% black according to the U.S. Census.
 It includes parts of Baltimore as well as suburban areas.
 Trump's tweets came less than an hour after a Fox & Friends segment by Kimberly Klacik criticizing Cummings and his district.
 Klacik, who is also black, reacted positively, believing that Trump had watched her segment.

-Trump has a history of describing largely black populated areas as being "infested", including African nations in 2014, Atlanta in 2017, sanctuary cities in 2018, and the places he decided the "Squad" should "go back" to in 2019.
+According to a Afua Hirsch, a columnist at The Guardian, Trump has a history of describing largely black populated areas as being "infested", including African nations in 2014, Atlanta in 2017, sanctuary cities in 2018, and the places he decided the "Squad" should "go back" to in 2019.
 When Representative John Lewis refused to attend Trump's inauguration in 2017, Trump said that Lewis "should spend more time on fixing and helping his district, which is in horrible shape and falling apart (not to mention crime infested)".

 Cummings responded that it was his "moral duty to fight for [his] constituents", pointing out that to do so, he had previously asked for Trump's support in passing laws to lower prescription drug prices, while linking to a 2017 article from Democratic representatives lamenting that Trump did not offer support on such issues.
 Speaker of the House Nancy Pelosi, who was born in Baltimore, and Senator Elizabeth Warren condemned his remarks as racist.

 Trump continued his attacks hours later: "Elijah Cummings spends all of his time trying to hurt innocent people through "Oversight."
 He does NOTHING for his very poor, very dangerous and very badly run district!"
 Cummings' Maryland district's median income is above the average for American districts.

 On July 27, the editorial board of The Baltimore Sun responded to Trump's statements.
 They argued that Trump also has a responsibility to solve Baltimore's problems, since the White House has more power than any single congressman.
 They concluded: "Better to have some vermin living in your neighborhood than to be one."